-- Send instructors an e-mail to introduce yourself and request a few minutes of their time to discuss your accommodation form.
+- Send instructors an email to introduce yourself and request a few minutes of their time to discuss your accommodation letter.

 - Select a time and place to describe your accommodation needs in private and answer any questions your instructor may have about them.

-- If you are nervous about talking to your instructor, talk first to your COD Counselor and practice what you will say.
+- If you are nervous about talking to your instructor, talk first to the COD staff and practice what you will say.

 - Be prepared to talk about how you accomplish your work (rather than discussing what you cannot do).